 b) Most navies also prescribe tactical call signs according to their own naval signal codes and which is used intra-service for operational purposes.
 Warships also generally hoist their international call signs at the yardarm when entering or leaving harbour (see also ‘yardarm’).

 NZAD (November-Zulu-Alpha-Delta) in the International Code of Signal Flags and the Call Sign Hoist of USS Blair (fotw)

 Flag and Arms of Castelo Rodrigo, Portugal (fotw); Major’s Colour Green Regiment c1642, England (fotw)

 Cross of Calvary Example; Flag of Geraardsbergen, Belgium (fotw)

 Cambridge Flag/Continental Colours 1775 – 1777, US (fotw)

 Camp/Company Colour, No 2 Company, Governor General’s Foot Guards, Canada (Official Website)

 Please note with regard to 1) that as far as is known this term is used by the British Grenadier Guards, the Grenadier Guards of Canada and the Governor General’s Foot Guards (also Canada) in place of company colour.

-The Army Air Corps, UK (Graham Bartram); The Royal Regiment of Artillery, UK (Graham Bartram); The Training and Development Branch, Canada (fotw); The Corps of Royal Engineers, UK (Graham Bartram)
+Adjutant General’s Corps, UK (Graham Bartram); Royal Regiment of Artillery, UK (Graham Bartram); Training and Development Branch, Canada (fotw)

 Arms and Flag of Madalena, Portugal (fotw)